 When the Ohio Motion Picture Tax Credit passed, it was estimated that it would generate an increase in local spending by $100 million and create 500 full-time equivalent jobs.
 A recent study conducted by Cleveland State University estimates that since 2009, the increase in media sector activity has resulted in:

-- $572 million in economic impact to the state, of which $463 million was in Northeast Ohio
+- $700 million in economic impact to the state

 The encouraging results outlined in the most recent economic impact study illustrate the benefits of GCFC’s efforts to strengthen Cleveland’s growing media sector.
 Over 300 productions have filmed in Ohio since 2007, including commercials, documentaries, independent and studio feature films, music videos, public service announcements, photo shoots, television shows, video games, and web series.
 As a result, local businesses have enjoyed significant increases in revenue from the media industry.
 Retail shops, hotels, contractors, real estate agents and restaurants and other food suppliers, just to name a few, have all benefitted from the increased business during production.